 Traceability lets you pinpoint the origin of data and track it at each stage of its journey.
 It provides a record of the movement and status of your information.
 When your data is traceable, you can make sure your availability, integrity, and confidentiality criteria are met.
 Traceability can also be used to detect and repair potential cracks in your system.

 But the biggest benefit is being able to analyze the cause and the effect of data modification, two critical factors that shape your governance and compliance strategy.

 When it comes to information security, many businesses are already subject to a variety of existing laws and regulations.
 The European Union has the General Data Protection Regulation (GDPR), and Canada has the Personal Information Protection and Electronic Documents Act (PIPEDA), to mention just two.
-As of September 2022, all Quebec companies will have to comply with the provisions of Bill 64 on the protection of personal information.
+Since September 2022, all Quebec companies have to comply with the provisions of Law 25 on the protection of personal information.

-The purpose of the bill is to give people more control over their personal information.
+The purpose of the Law is to give people more control over their personal information.
 This is something you need to start thinking about now to be sure your company meets the compliance targets and deadlines set out in the new law.
-As you can imagine, when it comes into force Bill 64 will have a direct impact on your approach to information security management, your processes, and, by extension, your tools.
+As you can imagine, when it comes into force Law 25 will have a direct impact on your approach to information security management, your processes, and, by extension, your tools.

 The right tools to keep your business secure

 You’ve identified the criticality of your data, the risks you face, and the potential impacts if things go wrong.
 To comply with current legislation, you’ve set targets for data availability, integrity, confidentiality, and traceability.
 Now it’s time to bring in technology.
 This is when you finally get to choose the tools best suited to meeting your objectives.

 With 60 categories of tools that we can sort into 6 main groups, there are thousands of possible combinations.
 That’s why it’s so important to think ahead about what you need.